 7. Fit Your Own Oxygen Mask First

 Starting a business is fun.
-And it’s also hard work, mentally challenging and at time, stressful.
+And it’s also hard work, mentally challenging and at times, stressful.
 And, as soon as you start hiring people, you acquire a new source of stress: your duty of care to look after your employees.

-Yet, not only is it tempting to put pressure on them, when times get tough, but it is also an inevitable consequence of human perception that the stresses you feel will communicate themselves to your team.
+Yet, not only is it tempting to put pressure on them, when times get tough, but it is also an inevitable consequence of the human perception that the stresses you feel will communicate themselves to your team.
 The nature of empathy means that, if the leader we look to has a distinct emotional state (angry, joyous, or stressed) we easily find ourselves taking on those emotions too.

-But you must be mindful of the injunction we hear in the airline safety briefings at the start of each flight: “When the oxygen masks drop, fit your own mask, before you try to help others.”
+But you must be mindful of the injunction we hear in the airline safety briefings at the start of each flight: “When the oxygen masks drop, fit your own mask before you try to help others.”

-Starting business is a brave step.
+Starting a business is a brave step.
 But it is also a huge, exciting buzz.
 And no one skill set is going to be any more valuable than good project management.
 I hope these seven tips will lead you in the right direction.

 Yes, starting a business is a project.
 Entrepreneurs understand this and know that to manage that project successfully they need the right tools.
-ProjectManager.com is a cloud-based project management software that gives you real-time data and collaborative features to get everyone on the same page.
+ProjectManager is a cloud-based project management software that gives you real-time data and collaborative features to get everyone on the same page.
 Try it today by taking this free 30-day trial.